-COURSE DESCRIPTION: Accelerated Algebra I is a course that provides the principal concepts necessary for all mathematics courses beyond the arithmetic level.
+COURSE DESCRIPTION: Accelerated Algebra is a course that provides the principal concepts necessary for all mathematics courses beyond the arithmetic level.
 Equation-solving techniques that are vital in studying future mathematics and sciences are developed.
-Accelerated Algebra I includes the following topics: meanings and uses of formulas, linear equations and inequalities and their graphs in one and two variables, quadratic equations and their graphs, exponential and other functions, probability and statistics, logic and proof.
-This course will emphasize more applications and go into greater depth than the Algebra I course.
+Accelerated Algebra includes the following topics: meanings and uses of formulas, linear equations, and inequalities and their graphs in one and two variables, quadratic equations and their graphs, exponential and other functions, probability and statistics, logic, and proof.